VirtoCommerce/vc-docs/platform/user-guide/docs/order-management/managing-returns.md

 The return has been created.

-# Viewing and Processing Returns
+# View and Process Returns

 To process the returns: